sogeteldevteam/AQUAPharma/README.md

 ## GPT-J[^2]
 GPT-J is a large-scale language model developed by EleutherAI, an organization known for its efforts to provide open-source alternatives to proprietary models like GPT-3.
 Announced and released in 2021, GPT-J marked an important milestone for the open-source ecosystem, offering 6 billion parameters and competitive performance with similarly sized proprietary models.
-The name "GPT-J" comes from the fact that the model was implemented using the JAX library, a machine learning library known for its speed and efficiency in tensor computations.
+The name _GPT-J_ comes from the fact that the model was implemented using the JAX library, a machine learning library known for its speed and efficiency in tensor computations.
 GPT-J was designed to be used locally, without depending on cloud infrastructure, making it particularly suitable for scenarios where privacy and data control are essential.
 A distinctive feature of GPT-J is its broad compatibility with machine learning platforms and frameworks, thanks to the active community that supported its integration into libraries such as Hugging Face Transformers.

-Technical Details
+### Technical Details
-Model Size (Number of Parameters)
+**Model Size (Number of Parameters)**
 GPT-J has a single variant with 6 billion parameters, making it a medium-sized model compared to giants like GPT-3 (175B).
 Despite this, it offers excellent performance in many NLP tasks, including text completion, classification, translation, and creative generation.
 Due to its more manageable size compared to massive models, GPT-J is relatively more accessible in terms of hardware resource requirements.
-Hardware Requirements
+**Hardware Requirements**
 GPT-J has been optimized to run on machines with decent GPU resources, but it can also run on modern CPUs with sufficient RAM, though with slower inference times.
-•	GPU (preferred):
+*	GPU (preferred):
 1. Requires 16-24 GB of VRAM, making it suitable for high-end GPUs such as the NVIDIA RTX 3090, A100, or equivalents.
 2. Multi-GPU configurations can be used for heavy workloads or to accelerate fine-tuning.
-•	CPU (alternative option):
+*	CPU (alternative option):
 1. At least 64 GB of RAM is needed to load the full model.
 2. Suitable only for testing or batch operations, not for real-time inference.
 The ability to run GPT-J on consumer hardware makes it a popular choice for individual developers or small businesses.
-Supported Frameworks
+**Supported Frameworks**
 GPT-J is designed to be used with a variety of machine learning frameworks due to its open-source implementation.
 The main frameworks include:
-•	JAX: Native framework for GPT-J, optimized for high performance on GPUs and TPUs.
+*	JAX: Native framework for GPT-J, optimized for high performance on GPUs and TPUs.
-•	Hugging Face Transformers: The community has adapted GPT-J for use with PyTorch and TensorFlow, facilitating integration into standard workflows.
+*	Hugging Face Transformers: The community has adapted GPT-J for use with PyTorch and TensorFlow, facilitating integration into standard workflows.
-•	DeepSpeed and Accelerate: Useful tools to optimize hardware resource usage during training or inference.
+*	DeepSpeed and Accelerate: Useful tools to optimize hardware resource usage during training or inference.
 This flexibility ensures the model can be easily integrated into existing pipelines.
-Training and Fine-Tuning Modes
+**Training and Fine-Tuning Modes**
 GPT-J supports both full training and custom fine-tuning modes, making it ideal for specific adaptations.
-•	Full Training:
+*	Full Training:
 Requires a large dataset and significant hardware resources (high-performance GPUs or TPUs).
 This is rarely needed, as the pre-trained model already covers a broad range of tasks.
-•	Fine-Tuning:
+*	Fine-Tuning:
-Allows customization of GPT-J for specific tasks using techniques such as: o	Adapter Layers: Adds lightweight layers to avoid updating the entire model. o	LoRA (Low-Rank Adaptation): Reduces memory usage by updating only a portion of the model parameters.
+Allows customization of GPT-J for specific tasks using techniques such as:
+1. Adapter Layers: Adds lightweight layers to avoid updating the entire model.
+2. LoRA (Low-Rank Adaptation): Reduces memory usage by updating only a portion of the model parameters.
 Tools like Hugging Face Trainer make the fine-tuning process relatively simple.
 Querying Modes (API, CLI, etc.)
 GPT-J can be queried through various modes, adapting to different use cases: